Rock of Ages (Def Leppard song): Lyrics

+That same count-in was sampled by the Offspring at the beginning of their 1998 song "Pretty Fly (For a White Guy)".

-As the song's melody begins, Elliott speaks the lines, "All right/I've got something to say/It's better to burn out/Than to fade away"; the second two lines are a reference to Neil Young's song "Hey Hey, My My (Out of the Blue)".
-Def Leppard's four-line version was quoted in the 1986 movie Highlander by the film's villain, the Kurgan.
-Young's line would later become immortalized in rock history when it was used in the suicide note of grunge pioneer Kurt Cobain.
+As the song's melody begins, Elliott speaks the lines, "All right/I've got something to say/It's better to burn out/Than to fade away"; the second two lines are a reference to Neil Young's song "My My, Hey Hey (Out of the Blue)".
+Def Leppard's four-line version was quoted in the 1986 movie Highlander by the film's villain, The Kurgan.
+Young's line would later gain further attention when it was used in the suicide note of Kurt Cobain.

 During the guitar solo, several vocal phrases were backmasked.
 When played forward, the phrases "Fuck the Russians" and "Brezhnev's got herpes" can be heard.

 Title

 According to the liner notes of the compilation release Rock of Ages: The Definitive Collection, the band was at a recording studio when lead vocalist Joe Elliott stumbled upon a hymn book left by a member of a children's choir that had just used the studio.
 In the book, he saw the words "Rock of Ages", which prompted him to write the lyrics of the song.